mikbry/tokenizers/bindings/wasm/README.md

 ## Notes

-Due to dependencies to console :
+Due to dependencies to console (which not build with wasm-pack), we need to make some changes in rust source code :
 - Need to copy ../../tokenizers to ./tkz
 - Remove file
 ./tkz/src/cli.rs